Zora Neale Hurston: Posthumous publications

 Hurston's manuscript Every Tongue Got to Confess (2001), a collection of folktales gathered in the 1920s, was published posthumously after being discovered in Smithsonian archives.

 In 2008, The Library of America selected excerpts from Ruby McCollum: Woman in the Suwannee Jail (1956), to which Hurston had contributed, for inclusion in its two-century retrospective of American true crime writing.

 Hurston's nonfiction book Barracoon was published in 2018.
 A barracoon is a type of barracks where slaves were imprisoned before being taken overseas.

+In February 2022, a collection of Hurston's non-fiction writings titled You Don't Know Us Negroes and Other Essays, edited by Henry Louis Gates Jr, and Genevieve West, was published by HarperCollins.

+On January 7, 2025, to coincide with Hurston's birthday, her unfinished novel The Life of Herod the Great was published by HarperCollins.

 Spiritual views

 In Chapter XV of Dust Tracks on a Road, entitled "Religion", Hurston expressed disbelief in and disdain for both theism and religious belief.
 She states:

-Prayer seems to me a cry of weakness, and an attempt to avoid, by trickery, the rules of the game as laid down.
-I do not choose to admit weakness.
-I accept the challenge of responsibility.
-Life, as it is, does not frighten me, since I have made my peace with the universe as I find it, and bow to its laws.